Judge lowers $1.8 million award to former probation employee

 U.S. District Judge David Nye made the ruling Tuesday, dropping the award amount granted to former probation and parole employee Cynthia Fuller to $300,000.

-Fuller sued the state in 2013, saying Idaho Department of Correction administrators created a hostile work environment and caused her emotional distress after she reported that a co-worker with whom she had been in a relationship had raped her.
+Fuller sued the state in 2013, saying Idaho Department of Correction administrators created a hostile work environment and caused her emotional distress after she reported that a co-worker with whom she had recently tried to end a relationship had raped her three times over a two-week period.

-The federal Civil Rights Act of 1991 limits the amount of money women can receive from employers for emotional distress in discrimination cases.
+Fuller reported the rapes to law enforcement and obtained a restraining order against the co-worker in addition to reporting the assaults to prison officials.
+Fuller said in the lawsuit department officials offered words of support to her attacker and gave him paid administrative leave — the leave because he was already under investigation for the sexual assault of another woman.
+She said she was never given that support, however, neither was she offered paid leave.

+In her lawsuit, Fuller said she was treated differently because of her gender, and a jury agreed.
+They awarded her $1.8 million in emotional distress damages after a nine-day trial in March.

+The lawsuit was filed under the 1991 Civil Rights Act, which added some amendments to the Civil Rights Act of 1964.
+The amendments give employees the option to seek a trial by jury in discrimination cases and also allow them to collect emotional distress damages.

+Those damages were capped at amounts ranging from $50,000 to $300,000, however, depending on the size of the employer.
+At the time, the caps were seen as a compromise made so the bill would pass, but the maximum limit has never been increased despite occasional attempts in Congress.

-Nye has yet to rule on Fuller's request for more than $1 million in attorney fees and other court costs.
+Nye has yet to rule on Fuller's request for reimbursement of more than $1 million in attorney fees and other court-related costs.